ArctosDB/documentation-wiki/_documentation/taxonomy.markdown

 ## Taxonomy as a Hierarchy

-While single classifications may be hierarchical, taxonomy as a body of literature is anything but: Most name have a long history of "current family, according to….", for example, and many refer to multiple concepts, such as plants and animals.
+While single classifications may be hierarchical, taxonomy as a body of literature is anything but: Most names have a long history of "current family, according to….", for example, and many refer to multiple concepts, such as plants and animals.